[The fluorescent tube hummed, buzzed as if it was late on rent.]

 “It is Thursday.”

-He heard footsteps disappearing from the distance, retreated down the hall.
+The footsteps lessen on the creaked old floor, T retreated down the hall.
 B saved the documents as “FINAL_FINAL_V7”, and opened his notebook: “Translation as a disappearing act.”
 Half-written thoughts for an upcoming essay.
-In a separate tab, he opened another assignment, an email from the senders “ktiindustries@kti.de”, with one comment: “Standard rate, due upon completion.”
+In a separate tab, he opened another assignment, an email from his employer—“ktiindustries@kti.de”—one instruction: “Standard rate, due upon completion.”

 He dry-swallowed the other half and felt his thoughts organized into a transactional rows.
 The coffee felt bitter, thick.
 Outside, the light started to fallen through each crevice of the rising tree in the spring weather B began typing.
 In three hours, he’d run to the harbor and back.
 In four, he’d shower.
 In five, he’d walk to Cima’s and K would pour him his favorite Scotch, that would make one’s edge soft again.
 But for now, there are only words required translations, shifted through the conversion as if it doesn’t want to be processed.